-EAAI-18: The 8th Symposium on Educational Advances in Artificial Intelligence
+EAAI-19: The 9th Symposium on Educational Advances in Artificial Intelligence

 Sponsored by the Association for the Advancement of Artificial Intelligence

-The program schedule for EAAI-18 is now available here.
+The summary for EAAI-18 is now available here.

-The Eighth Symposium on Educational Advances in Artificial Intelligence (EAAI-17) will be held February 3-4, 2018 in New Orleans, Louisiana, USA.
-The symposium is collocated with AAAI-18.
+The Ninth Symposium on Educational Advances in Artificial Intelligence (EAAI-19) will be held January 28-29, 2019 in New Orleans, Louisiana, USA.
+The symposium is collocated with AAAI-19.

-EAAI-18 is expected to include two invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2018); a panel with AI education experts; Model AI Assignments; special tracks on Providing Research Experiences for Undergraduate Students, Best Practices for Running an AI Research Group, and AI for Education and Outreach; and other exciting activities.
+EAAI-19 is expected to include two invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2019); a panel with AI education experts; Model AI Assignments; special tracks on Providing Research Experiences for Undergraduate Students, Best Practices for Running an AI Research Group, and AI for Education and Outreach; and other exciting activities.

 Call for Participation